WebAssembly/spec/spectec/test-prose/TEST.md

 2. Pop the value instr_u1 from the stack.
 3. If instr_u1 is REF.NULL, then:
   a.
 Push the value (REF.NULL EXTERN) to the stack.
-4. If the type of instr_u1 is addrref, then:
+4. If instr_u1 is addrref, then:
   a.
 Let addrref be instr_u1.
   b.
 Push the value (REF.EXTERN addrref) to the stack.